HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

 - `schemas/dictionary`: the yaml files used to generate json schemas and documentation with build.py.
 - `templates`: empty templates in csv spreadsheet format and JSON format.
 - `examples`: exapmles of filled out templates in csv spreadsheet format and JSON format.
-- `build.py`: This script compiles the yaml files and generates associated jsonschemas and frictionless schemas in addition to the human rendered schemas
+- `build.py`: This script compiles the yaml files and generates associated  schemas in addition to the human rendered schema documentation.

 ## Contributing